logo

 1. Reduce Porosity

-• Dense SiC structures limit penetration pathways
+Dense SiC structures limit penetration pathways.

 2. Improve Surface Protection

-3. Control Temperature Zone
+3. Control Critical Temperature Zone

 Key Takeaway

-• Chemical reaction with lithium compounds
+• chemical reaction with lithium compounds,

-Long-term performance depends on:
+Long-term performance depends strongly on:

-• Resistance to molten phase attack
+• resistance to molten phase attack,

 Contact Details